digidotcom/xbee-java/examples/communication/ReceiveDataPollingSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how data packets are received from another XBee device on the same network using a polling mechanism.
+  This sample Java application shows how data packets are received from another XBee device on the same network using a polling mechanism.

   The application prints the data that was received to the standard output in ASCII and hexadecimal formats after the sender address.

   NOTE: This example uses the generic XBee device (XBeeDevice) class,
         but it can be applied to any other local XBee device class.